campuscode/rails-guides-pt-BR/source/active_support_core_extensions.md

 Active Support Core Extensions
 ==============================

-Active Support is the Ruby on Rails component responsible for providing Ruby language extensions, utilities, and other transversal stuff.
+Active Support is the Ruby on Rails component responsible for providing Ruby language extensions and utilities.

 It offers a richer bottom-line at the language level, targeted both at the development of Rails applications, and at the development of Ruby on Rails itself.